nickeubank/python-for-social-scientists/source/t_seaborn.rst

 ggplot
 ^^^^^^^^^^^^^^^^^^^^^

 If you're accustomed to using `ggplot` in R, then good news: the folks at yhat have duplicated it's functionality in Python!
+This library is still quite young, but seems very promising.

 * `ggplot Overview <http://ggplot.yhathq.com/how-it-works.html>`_
 * `Installation <http://ggplot.yhathq.com/install.html>`_